-Which expats can benefit from a special tax regime ?
-(1983)
+Which expats could benefit from the (1983) special tax regime ?

 Based on an administrative practice that has been in place since 1983, expats who come to work in Belgium and who meet certain conditions, are entitled to reduced income taxes and social security on their Belgian salary.
 A new expat regime has been in place since 2022.